sranins/BusinessApplication-ReleaseNotes/articles/Spring18/resources-manage-gdpr-compliance-organization.md

 non-profits, and other organizations that offer goods and services to people in the EU, or that collect and analyze data tied to EU residents.
 The GDPR applies no matter where you are located.

+The Spring ’18 release includes investments in Dynamics 365 products to address the requirements of the General Data Protection Regulation (GDPR) adopted by the European Union (EU).

 Microsoft has extensive expertise in protecting data, championing privacy, and complying with complex regulations, and currently complies with both EU-U.S.